unfussygarlic/Civil-Violence-B10/README.md

   certain population ratio of citizens of varying economic status.
 The property of Citizen is:
     - It can revolt against the Central Authority
     - The grievance of a citizen is decided by the three global parameters(i.e. Democracy, Employment, Corruption), its economic status, its confidence.
-    - It can inspect upto a certain number of cells in each direction (N, S, E and W).
+    - It can inspect up to a certain number of cells in each direction (N, S, E and W).
-    - It can perceive its neighbor(as citizen or cops)
+    - It can perceive its neighbour(as citizen or cops)

 - **Cops**

-  Cops represent the central authority and are influenced by the local behaviour.
+  Cops represent the central authority and are influenced by local behaviour.
 Cops can:
     - Jail revolting citizen
-    - Elinimate excessive revolting citizen based on a threshold(*kill_threshold*).
+    - Eliminate excessive revolting citizen based on a threshold(*kill_threshold*).

 ## Results

 - The grid at one step in the experiment:

-   Description of colors agents will take(all agents are circles):
+   Description of colours agents will take(all agents are circles):

-    1. Revolt agent will be gray
+    1. Revolt agent will be grey
     2. Cop agent will be black
     3. Rich class agent will be a tone of sour cherry
     4. Middle class agent will be red